 Soft Skills >> Power Skills

 Soft skills, such as collaboration, communication and critical thinking, will remain “must haves” for employees at every level.
 At the same time, the definition of soft skills will evolve to include a broader set of power skills integral to any high-functioning organization, including emotional intelligence and empathy.
 And companies increasingly will be talking about essential-yet-indefinable qualities such as grit, determination and the ability to fail fast and bounce back quickly.
-As the pace of technology advances, so will the need for capabilities around big thinking, innovation and agility - qualities which will become invaluable among the workforce and constitute a competitive advantage.
+As the pace of technology advances, so will the need for capabilities around big thinking, innovation and agility - qualities which will become invaluable among the workforce giving companies that invest in soft skills training for employees a distinct competitive advantage.

 Gaining Real-World Experience

 Foundational learning will continue to be important, but learners and their sponsoring companies will expect programs also to include opportunities to apply learning in a real-world context.
 For example, edX’s Cybersecurity MicroMasters program from RITx includes a capstone project where learners can access the university's supercomputers to solve an actual cyber crime.
 This gives the employee both theoretical understanding and hands-on, practical knowledge that immediately can be applied for the benefit of the learning experience and the company.

 Seeing the Big Picture